-In classical mythology, Zeus ordered Prometheus and his brother, Epimetheus, to populate the Earth with its first inhabitants.
+In classical Greek mythology, Zeus ordered Prometheus and his brother, Epimetheus, to populate the Earth with its first inhabitants.
 While Prometheus fashioned humans from clay with the image of the gods in mind, Epimetheus formed the animals of the world.
 When the time came, it was Athena, the goddess of tactical warfare and wisdom, that breathed life into the creations.

-Creation was going swimmingly, until Prometheus decided that Epimetheus should assign positive survival traits to their creations.
+Creation was going swimmingly until Prometheus decided that Epimetheus should assign positive survival traits to their creations.
 For being known for thinking in advance, Prometheus really should have known better.

 As a result of his brother’s folly, Prometheus attributed intellect to man.
-He further realized that, with their brains in-tow, man could use fire to make up for their glaring lack of self-defense.
+He further realized that, with their brains in tow, man could use fire to make up for their glaring lack of self-defense.
 Only…there was one little problem: Zeus wasn’t completely willing to share fire that easily.

 Sure, Prometheus desired to make man in the image of the gods – which is all well and good – but Zeus felt as though actually granting them the ability to construct, craft, and develop past their primal selves was too empowering.
 At that rate, they could get to the point of challenging the gods themselves if they so wished – something that King Zeus will not stand for.

-How does Prometheus Trick Zeus?
+How Does Prometheus Trick Zeus?

-It is recorded that Prometheus tricked Zeus twice within Greek mythology.
+It is recorded that Prometheus tricked Zeus twice in Greek mythology.
 Below is a review of his first deception as it survives in the Greek poet Hesiod’s Theogony, where Prometheus first shows his favorability towards the human race that he created.